abstratt/cloudfier-examples/readme.md

 For instructions on how to get these example apps into [Cloudfier](http://cloudfier.com), [read this](http://cloudfier.com/doc/creating/examples/).

-When running these applications, it is usually possible to login as user 'guest' (no password), except if the application does not support anonymous login (check the mdd.properties file).
-The descriptions below include some examples of credentials that can be used to log in.

 ### Taking the examples through the JavaEE generator

 You can play with the JavaEE-based code generation on your own machine.